 - Red, blue and green coloured filters or drop through filter strip setup (you could even use coloured sheets in front of the lens, as long as they do not deteriorate the image quality)

 What Are The Best Situations For Harris Shutter Effect?

 In order to have a beautiful image where the effect is evident, you should choose a scene that is static and has some movement.
+This is a great way to creatively show movement in a photograph.
 Some examples are

 - A busy street